-With the unveiling of the first location of the Supercharger network in 2012, Tesla began to offer Free Unlimited Supercharging (the ability to rapidly charge a properly-equipped Tesla at one of Tesla’s Supercharger Stations for no cost) on the Model S as an added incentive for long-range travel.
-Model X was also given this perk, and there have been several occasions where Tesla offered Free Unlimited Supercharging and Free (limited) Supercharging over the years.
+With the unveiling of the first location of the Supercharger network in 2012, Tesla started offering Free Unlimited Supercharging (the ability to rapidly charge a properly-equipped Tesla at one of Tesla’s Supercharger Stations for no cost) on the Model S as an added incentive for long-range travel.
+Model X was also given this perk, and Tesla has offered Free Unlimited Supercharging and Free (limited) Supercharging on several occasions over the years.
 Our focus today is Free Unlimited Supercharging, so let’s break this down by Model:

 Since that time and until 2020, nearly every Model S has had some form of Unlimited Free Supercharging, with one notable exception: the Model S 40.
 Even though it was effectively a software-limited Model S 60, the Model S 40 was never given Supercharging ability unless the owner decided to upgrade the vehicle to a 60 kWh version (by paying for a software unlock of the battery pack capacity).
 Because of this, none of the current Model S 40 Teslas have Free Supercharging, or any Supercharging at all, just like the original Tesla Roadster.